Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Self-Attention Mechanism**: Allows the **model to weight words** in the **context of a sentence**.
 Each word compares itself to all other words in the sentence, calculating how important it is compared to the others (attention weights).
 - **Sequential data**: are text, time series, audio.
 - **Semantic segmentation**: A deep learning task that involves classifying each pixel in an image into a predefined class.
+- **Sentence Similarity**: A technique that measures how semantically similar two sentences are.
+It is used to connect the player's input to the robot's possible actions.
 - **Sequential Data**: Data organized in a specific order where context from previous elements is crucial.
 - **Sequential Model-API**: A type of model in Keras where layers are stacked sequentially.
 - **Shallow Neural Network**: A neural network with only one or two hidden layers that primarily processes input as vectors.